hedzr/hedzr.github.io/about.markdown

 And he obviously loves programming.
 I'm saying that, programming is a thing, or an action in which somebody's making a dream of somewhere.
 I'm not saying a farmer, nonetheless, why not.

-He lives in [^hedzr-at-github], and Chongqing, in China.
+He lives in GitHub[^hedzr-at-github], and Chongqing, in China.